NovaGaia/.github/profile/README.md

 Our eco-designed sites follow the [GreenIT®](https://www.greenit.fr) standards.

-We devellop for the CNUM, the GreenIT® team the plugin lighthouse [lighthouse-plugin-ecoindex](https://github.com/cnumr/lighthouse-plugin-ecoindex)
+We devellop for the CNUMR, the GreenIT® team the plugin lighthouse [lighthouse-plugin-ecoindex](https://github.com/cnumr/lighthouse-plugin-ecoindex) and
+For CNUMR, the GreenIT® team, we're developing the ecoindex plugin for Google's Lighthouse [lighthouse-plugin-ecoindex](https://github.com/cnumr/lighthouse-plugin-ecoindex), which can be used in command line mode, as well as the desktop application and GUI for this tool [EcoindexApp](https://github.com/cnumr/EcoindexApp).

 ---